AnthonyBliss1/AnthonyBliss1.github.io/README.md

 ## Projects
 ### MMA Machine Learning Model and Web Application
-Collected and cleaned data from UFCStats.com to train a SNN model in predicting the outcome of UFC fights.
-Utilized GPT Assistant through the OpenAI API to generate a written analysis of the predicted fight using feature data and the predicted outcome from our trained model.
+Created multiple web scraping scripts in **Python** to collect data from UFCStats.com and store in MySQL database.
+Cleaned data and created additional features with **SQL** to train a SNN model in predicting the outcome of UFC fights.
+Utilized GPT Assistant and Code Interpreter through the OpenAI API to generate a written analysis of the predicted fight using feature data and the predicted outcome from our trained model.
 Wrapped the model in an API using Flask and deployed to Heroku where we could access it.
 Created a front end JS application using React to allow users to send request to the Flask backend and stored the React application in an Amazon S3 bucket.
 Integrated an AWS Cloudfront distribution also tied to a domain and hosted zone through Amazon Route 53.
 Web app can be found [here](https://mmaaitrix.com/).

 ![MMAAITRIX](/assets/logo.png)